vaishalipabreja/inventory-billing/inventory-billing-system/README.md

-# Inventory and Billingpwd Management System
+# Inventory and Billing Management System

 *"Inventory and Billing Management System powered by Flask"*